lks50/Audio-Narrative/ext--murray--four-affordances.md

 ----

 ## A new set of terms
-Lev Manovich (whose ideas we've encountered through Tyler Su, who was in turn riffing on a webtext by Madeline Sorapure) isn't the only one theorizing about what makes digital media new.
 [According to Janet Murray](https://inventingthemedium.com/four-affordances/), author of *Hamlet on the Holodeck* and *Inventing the Medium*,

 > Everything made of electronic bits is potentially: